hzeller/bant/README.md

 bant print @googletest//:gtest
 ```

+By default, `print` outputs _rules_ matching the pattern, so only these
+are printed.
+You won't see other constructs parsed in the package,
+such as variable assignments or unevaluated list-comprehensions that are yet
+to build rules.

+With `-a` (for AST, or "all", if you will), the _entire_ parsed content of the
+surrounding package is printed.
+Say you have list-comprehensions
+that generate rules that you want to see, but don't `-e`laborate yet; you can
+use `-a` to show these.

 #### Expression evaluation

-You see that `gtest` has some files `glob()`'d and other expressions
+In the example above you saw that `gtest` has some files `glob()`'d and
-that make that rule, which we want to see evaluated.
+other expressions that make that rule, which we want to see evaluated.
 With the `-e` option (for `e`laborate), bant can do some basic evaluation
 of these and print the final form - here you see the filenames are now expanded: